Chavez ally raises specter of opposition violence

 “We have to prepare ourselves because there are violent and non-democratic groups in the opposition.”

-Critics insist Chavez allies are using scare tactics to lay the groundwork for a refusal to hand over power if they lose.
+Critics say the opposition has changed and insist Chavez’s allies are using scare tactics to lay the groundwork for a refusal to hand over power if they lose.

-Pointing out that Chavez himself rose to fame on the back of a failed military coup in 1992, they say his supporters, not the opposition, could turn violent if the race tightens.

-Most trouble on the campaign trail so far seems to have been directed against his foes, including shots fired at opposition supporters during several flare-ups in shantytowns that are Chavez strongholds.

 With Chavez’s cancer and political accusations dominating headlines, Capriles is struggling to grab public attention with grassroots campaigning in the provinces.